cloudisyzy/Design-Noise-Attenuation-Filters-Using-Wiener-Filter-Theory/README.md

-# EQ2401-Design-Noise-Attenuation-Filters-using-Wiener-Filter-Theory
+# Design-Noise-Attenuation-Filters-Using-Wiener-Filter-Theory
-The first project in EQ2401 Adaptive Signal Processing KTH.
-Aim to denoise a human-speech file.
+Aim to denoise a human-speech using wiener filters (FIR causal, causal, non-causal)